nanofuzz/nanofuzz-study/README.md

-# NaNofuzz study
+# Usable Testing Study

-Examples for a user study on [NaNofuzz](https://github.com/penrose/nanofuzz).
+Examples and tutorials for a user study on Usable Testing.